python/typing/docs/guides/writing_stubs.rst

 * Use `HasX` for protocols that have readable and/or writable attributes or getter/setter methods (e.g. `HasItems`, `HasFileno`).

+:: _type-checker-error-suppression:

-Type Checker Error Suppression formats
+Type Checker Error Suppression Formats
 --------------------------------------

 * Use mypy error codes for mypy-specific `# type: ignore` annotations, e.g. `# type: ignore[override]` for Liskov Substitution Principle violations.